quwubin/MFEprimer-2.0/README.md

 Preparing the database
 ----------

-  0. Index the database needs large memory and disk space.
+  0. Index a database usually needs large memory and disk space.
 For example, it will need about 12 GB memory and 80 GB disk space when indexing a human genome database with size of 3 GB in a 64bit Linux server.
 But for the custom database, which usually in small size (MB level), a personal computer with 2 GB memory may work well.
 Anyway, I recommended users